Apocalypse Now: Plot

-Lance activates a smoke grenade while under the influence of LSD, attracting enemy fire, causing Mr. Clean's death.
-Further upriver, the Chief is impaled by a spear thrown by Montagnards and attempts to kill Willard with the spear point protruding from his chest, but Willard overpowers him.
+Lance activates a smoke grenade while under the influence of LSD, attracting enemy fire and Mr. Clean is killed.
+Further upriver, the Chief is impaled by a spear thrown by Montagnards and attempts to kill Willard with the spear point protruding from his chest, but Willard overpowers and suffocates him.

-Willard reveals his mission to Chef, who is now in charge of the PBR.
-The PBR arrives at Kurtz's outpost, a Khmer temple teeming with Montagnards and strewn with the remains of victims.
+Willard reveals his mission to Chef, now commanding the PBR.
+They arrive at Kurtz's outpost, a Khmer temple teeming with Montagnards and strewn with the remains of victims.
 Willard, Chef, and Lance are greeted by an American photojournalist, who praises Kurtz's genius.
 Willard encounters Colby and five other American soldiers among the Montagnards.
 He sets out with Lance to find Kurtz, leaving Chef with orders to call in an airstrike on the outpost if the two do not return.

-In the camp, Willard is bound and brought before Kurtz, after which he is locked in a bamboo cage.
+In the camp, Willard is questioned by Kurtz, then locked in a bamboo cage.
 One night Kurtz appears and drops Chef's severed head into Willard's lap.
-Willard is released, and warned not to attempt escape from the camp or he will be shot.
-Kurtz lectures him on his theories of war, praising the ruthlessness of the Viet Cong, and asks him to tell his son the truth about his mutiny.
-Later, as the Montagnards ceremonially kill a water buffalo, Willard assassinates Kurtz with a machete.
-Everyone in the camp sees Willard departing, carrying a collection of Kurtz's writings, and bows down to him.
-Willard finds Lance, leads him back to the PBR, and they depart back down the river, away from Kurtz’s outpost.
+Willard is released, and warned not to attempt escape.
+Kurtz lectures him on his theories of war, praising the ruthlessness of the Viet Cong, and asks Willard to tell his son the truth about his mutiny.
+As the Montagnards ceremonially kill a water buffalo, Willard attacks Kurtz with a machete, essentially dismembering him in a frantic rage.
+Kurtz collapses and silently whispers "the horror", before dying.

+Kurtz's followers watch Willard depart with Kurtz's writings, and bow down to him.
+Willard leads Lance back to the PBR, and they depart.